 Producing

-I am an events and project producer with experience producing one-off events for both large audiences and small groups, reoccuring events for a growing audience and long-term projects which I have built from the ground-up.
+I am an events and project producer with experience producing one-off events for both large audiences and small groups, recurring events for a growing audience and long-term projects which I have built from the ground-up.

 An Out of Your Head! event with a full audience